pluce/tesseract/README.md

 ## Model Syntax

 A Tesseract model is a bunch of YAML files in a folder, or just a single YAML file.
-Use `--project` option of the CLI to tell where is your model
+Use `--project` option of the CLI to tell where is your model.
+Please ensure your files describing objects have `.defs.yml` suffix.

 >Cannot browse folder recursively yet